CAP-a-Palooza Art Sale

 Donated Work is Tax Exempt

-CAP is a not for profit charitable organization and can give you a signed receipt for your donations.
+CAP is a not for profit charitable organization and we can give you a signed receipt for your donations.
 Note: The donor fills in the value of the donated work and/or a list of what was donated.
 We just provide a date and a signature.

-• Posters on foam core, unless framed
+- Posters on foam core, unless framed

-• Work that has mold, broken glass, or broken frames.
+- Work that has mold, broken glass, or broken frames.
 (You can try cleaning - sometimes there is mold on the inside of a glass frame that can be cleaned up!)

-• Work that is disintegrating, peeling or flaking.
+- Work that is disintegrating, peeling or flaking.

-• Work that weighs over 20 pounds.
+- Work that weighs over 20 pounds.

-• Work that is larger than 40" wide/high.
+- Work that is larger than 40" wide/high.

 How We Price & Organize Your Donations

-• Work is priced low so that we can sell 500 items in 9 days.
+- Work is priced low so that we can sell 700 items in 9 days.

-• Prices range from $1 to $65 (mostly - with a few pieces priced from $75 to $400).
+- Prices range from $1 to $65 (mostly - with a few pieces priced from $75 to $400).

-• We have a couple of art appraisers that come and look over everything before the sale starts to see if there is anything of great value.
+- We have a couple of art appraisers that come and look over everything before the sale starts to see if there is anything of great value.
 We also look up many items on ebay as they arrive, to see if similar or the same work by an artist has sold.

-• If you'd like to research ebay or other accessible sites ahead of time, make sure you check on what similar art sold for, not what it is selling for Check "completed sales."
+- If you'd like to research ebay or other accessible sites ahead of time, make sure you check on what similar art sold for, not what it is selling for Check "completed sales."

 AFTER THE SALE:

-Work that doesn't sell is either stored for the following year, or we have a free day for local not for profit organizations.
+Work that doesn't sell is either stored for the following year, or we have a free day for local not-for-profit organizations.

 FYI: WE KEEP TRACK OF DONORS, but not DONATIONS